micro-irfan/Cas13AgRNAtor/README.md

 # Cas13AgRNAtor

-Code Repository for
+Code Repository for projects under NTU Masters in Biomedical Data Science for the following courseworks:
-- BS6203 Story-telling with Graphics and Visualisations
+- BS6203 Story-telling with Graphics and Visualisations (Plotting)
-- BS6204 Deep Learning for Biomedical Science (In the Deep_Learning Subdirectory)
+- BS6204 Deep Learning for Biomedical Science (Deep_Learning)

 ## Synopsis